fossasia/eventyay-talk-pages/README.rst

 |screenshots|

 You can install this plugin via pip: ``pip install pretalx-pages``.
+Requires pretalx 1.2.0 or higher.

 Development setup
 -----------------